dshawth/IdleEth/README.md

 ## Upcoming Features

+* Logging and notifications of how much time mined when mining finishes
-Logging, link to your selected mining pool, finished mining time with notification, reference section
+* Links to your selected mining pool and wallet

+---

+## Change Log

+Coming soon!

 ---